yun2/pbartifact/README.md

 ```

 ###memo
+1. CLRs of Sequel II may have the x-type artifact.
+See [Sequel.md](Sequel.md)

-the adapter sequence of pacbio is shown at
+2. the adapter sequence of pacbio is shown at

 https://github.com/TomSkelly/PacBioEDA/blob/master/H5BasFile.py